 When shopping for the best coffee, most coffee lovers prefer a medium roast or a dark roast.
 Even if Dark roast coffee isn’t on your usual choice, I strongly recommend that you give it a try in the French Press.

 You will discover that the immersion brewing method reduces the bitterness that some people object to with dark roasts.
 Plus, I personally think that a smoky, dark brew suits the character of the press pot.

 Some other steps to ensure you’re getting the most out of your French Press include:

-If you remember to choose the correct grind size (coarse), keep your Press clean, and use the right coffee, I can guarantee that you'll have ticked all of the boxes to an excellent cup of French Press coffee.
+If you remember to choose the correct coffee grind size (coarse), keep your Press clean, and use the right coffee, I can guarantee that you’ll have ticked all of the boxes for an excellent cup of French Press coffee.

 Best Coffee For The French Press (Medium & Dark Roasts)

 So without further ado, below is my list of the best beans to use in your French Press, in no particular order.